Doctor Who series 15: Development

-Similar to the fourteenth series, the fifteenth series consists of a Christmas special followed by eight regular episodes, consisting of six standalone episodes and a two-part finale.
-The synopsis of the series was officially stated to be about an "epic quest" getting Belinda back to Earth, as the TARDIS team face "wider terrors than ever before".
+In October 2022, it was announced that the revival's fifteenth series would be produced, alongside the prior series, in collaboration with Disney Branded Television.
+Series fifteen would be the final series produced in collaboration with Disney prior to them backing out of the partnership following the series' airing.
+The series is produced by Bad Wolf and BBC Studios, with the series also being referred to as season two following the prior season's rename to season one.
+Similar to the fourteenth series, the fifteenth series consists of a Christmas special followed by eight regular episodes, consisting of six standalone episodes and a two-part finale, with an additional Christmas special to air in late 2025 not being commissioned along the series.
+The series' release date was confirmed for 12 April 2025, with eight episodes airing weekly as part of the series.
+The episodes' titles were teased and released to fans a month prior to their airing.

+Russell T Davies returns from the prior series as showrunner and executive producer.
+Additional executive producers for the series include Julie Gardner, Jane Tranter, Phil Collinson, and Joel Collins.
+Steven Moffat, who wrote Christmas special "Joy to the World", executive produced the story.

 Writing

+Steven Moffat (left), Juno Dawson (center), and Russell T Davies (right) wrote a combined seven of the nine episodes filmed during the series' production run.

 Davies was writing the 2024 Christmas special by December 2022, and the fifteenth series by June 2023.
 By 18 September 2023, five of the nine scripts had been completed according to Davies's column in Doctor Who Magazine.
 By 2 January 2024, Davies's column stated that the fifth episode was now on Draft 5, while Episode 6 was about to enter Draft 9, "getting this script ready has been epic...but all worth it, what a story!"

 In May 2024, former showrunner and head writer Steven Moffat confirmed that he had written the 2024 Christmas special, and that it was entitled "Joy to the World".
+Davies had initially planned to write the special, but after realizing he would be busy, he elected to enlist Moffat to write the story.
 The episodes of the series itself were written by Davies and four other writers, revealed on 27 January 2025 to be Juno Dawson, Inua Ellams, Pete McTighe, and Sharma Angel-Walfall.
+McTighe had previously written two episodes for the series: "Kerblam!"
+(2018) and "Praxeus" (2020), and additionally helped write the then-forthcoming spin-off series "The War Between the Land and the Sea".
+Dawson had also previously written for the series, having written the first official scripted podcast for the franchise: Doctor Who: Redacted.
+Dawson is the first transgender woman to write for the television series.